elegion/capistrano-scrip/README.md

     require "capistrano-scrip/mysql"
     require "capistrano-scrip/host"

-Then run `cap host:setup deploy:cold` to make your first deploy.
+Then run `cap host:setup deploy:initial` to make your first deploy.
 Use `cap deploy:migrations` for next deploys.

 ### Example of rails app deployment